-Hong Kong police fire tear gas as protests resume despite withdrawal of bill
+Hong Kong police break up new protest with rubber bullets, tear gas

 The protests have presented Chinese President Xi Jinping with his greatest popular challenge since he came to power in 2012.

-Additional reporting by Felix Tam, Jessie Pang, Twinnie Siu, Donny Kwok, Noah Sin and Joe Brock; Andreas Rinke in Beijing; Writing by Anne Marie Roantree and Nick Macfie; Editing by Robert Birsel and Frances Kerry
+Additional reporting by Felix Tam, Jessie Pang, Twinnie Siu, Donny Kwok, Noah Sin, Kai Pfaffenbach and Joe Brock; Andreas Rinke in Beijing; Writing by Anne Marie Roantree and Nick Macfie; Editing by Robert Birsel and Frances Kerry